Follow Proper Ladder Angle Rule to Avoid Risks

 • Ensure all the locking devices are working correctly before using the ladder.

-• Only use light tools on the ladder and avoid going over the prescribed weight.
+• Only use light tools on the ladder and avoid exceeding the prescribed weight.

-Important points to be remembered before you climb any ladder
+Important points to remember before you climb any ladder

 • Do not use the first three rungs of the ladder to avoid overreaching.